chris-short/chrisshort.net/content/long-thoracic-nerve-palsy.md

 I’m Chris Short and I have **Long Thoracic Nerve (LTN) Palsy** with **Winging of the Scapula**.
 On October 12, 2003, during a military hurricane evacuation exercise at Avon Park Air Force Range, I managed to permanently damage my LTN leading to winging of my right scapula.

+My life has changed dramatically since I got hurt.
+Pain is something that I am constantly learning to live with and occasionally thrive with.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- chrisshort.net Responsive -->
 <ins class="adsbygoogle"